andrewdotn/django-boilerplate/README.md

     docker-compose up --build

-to get the uwsgi listener running, and then configure nginx somewhat like the included `website.nginx.conf`.
+to get the uwsgi listener running, and then configure the system nginx somewhat like the included `website.nginx.conf`.
+The nginx container in `docker-compose.yml` is meant for local testing and is off by default but you can start it with `docker compose --profile nginx up`.

 Make sure that you edit `ALLOWED_HOSTS` in `website/prod_settings.py` or you’ll get a 400 Bad Request error when you try to view the site.